It begins with a shriek. … It ends with a shot!

 psychological effect is what does these two clowns in.
 On a dark and rainy night Wyndham and Charles decide what to do with the dead body.
 They place it temporarily in a wooden treasure chest which sits beautifully in the decorative living room.
 The room looks warm and inviting in contrast to the evil reminder of their deed that sits comfortable around the chaos.
 Back and forth they discuss what to do and how quickly they can do it.
 They have to speed up the process because they are expecting guests for dinner.
 Too late to cancel, they prepare the chest, covering it with a white floral print linen cloth and appetizers on top.
 These men are insane but their plan works.
 The guests and the French maid Sabot (Deborah Marlowe was exquisite as the bumbling yet kind maid) aren’t aware of what happened prior to their arrival.

 It’s clear that Brandon runs the show.
 Charles takes his friend’s orders like a dutiful servant.
 The guests come in.
-Mrs. Debenham (Elizabeth Herron), Sir Johnstone Kently (Carl Johnson) and the smug Rupert Cadell (Donnie Smith’s performance was fantastic).
+Mrs. Debenham (the wonderful Suanne Spoke), Sir Johnstone Kently (Carl Johnson does a remarkable job) and the smug Rupert Cadell (Donnie Smith’s performance was fantastic).
 Cadell notices something is wrong with Brandon and Granillo but he waits it out to see what unfolds.
 Director Ken Sawyer does an amazing job in bringing excitement and fear in this all too familiar tale of murder gone wrong.
 The writer Hamilton was inspired by killers Nathan Leopold, Jr. and Richard Loeb who methodically planned the murder of 14-year-old Bobby Franks in 1924.
 Leopold died from a heart attack in 1971 in Puerto Rico and Loeb was killed by another inmate in 1936.

 A wonderful and brilliant show filled with intrigue and secrecy.
 Everything takes place in the living room and it looks amazing.
 Helen Harwell does an amazing job in creating a welcoming and appealing atmosphere and Paula Higgins taste in clothes is remarkable.
 Everyone is dressed impeccable.
 Striped suits and shirts, topped with a pocket watch or a cane looks stunning.
 The way the dresses flow with each movement and the sharp women’s hats are exceptional.
 This is the first production of the 27th season and it’s a hell of a exciting start.